microsoft/xpoc-framework/README.md

 # Cross-Platform Origin of Content (XPOC) Framework

-This project introduces the proof-of-concept Cross-Platform Origin of Content (XPOC) framework, along with a prototype implementation.
+This project introduces the Cross-Platform Origin of Content (XPOC) framework, along with a sample implementation.

-The aim of the XPOC framework is to help verifying the authenticity of content shared across various web platforms such as YouTube, Twitter, Facebook, etc. A content owner creates a XPOC manifest that contains references to the content items they created across various platforms, and hosts it on its well-known website.
+The aim of the XPOC framework is to help verifying the authenticity of content shared across various web platforms such as YouTube, X (formerly Twitter), Facebook, etc. A content owner creates a XPOC manifest that contains references to the content items they created across various platforms, and hosts it on its well-known website.
 The owner then adds a XPOC URI referencing its own manifest to the content items.
 Verifiers can validate the origin of a content item with a XPOC URI by dereferencing it to retrieve the owner's manifest, and by verifying that the content item is listed within it.
 For details, see the framework's [specification](./doc//xpoc-specification.md).

-The repository contains the Express [server](./server.ts) and the main XPOC logic [file](./xpoc.ts).
+The repository contains a sample implementation to create XPOC manifests and to verify XPOC content.

 ## System Overview